Home

 Hormone Replacement Therapy after SRS/GCS

 When the testes are removed (orchiectomy, gonadectomy) during Gender/Sex Re-assignment Surgery or a bilateral orchidectomy (also known as gonadectomy) is performed, immediate long-term female hormone replacement therapy (HRT) is needed in order to prevent menopausal symptoms and to protect the skeleton from osteoporosis.
-Clearly transwomen should follow the advice of their physicians regarding post-GCS HRT, but as a guideline, the National Osteoporosis Society (UK) advises that the minimum daily dose to maintain bone density in normal adult post-menopausal women is thought to be 0.625 mg conjugated oestrogen (e.g. Premarin) or 2 mg oestradiol by mouth, or a 50 micrograms oestradiol skin patch.
+Clearly transwomen should follow the advice of their physicians regarding post-GCS HRT, but as a guideline, the National Osteoporosis Society (UK) advises that the minimum daily dose to maintain bone density in normal adult post-menopausal women is thought to be 0.625 mg conjugated Estrogen (e.g. Premarin) or 2 mg oestradiol by mouth, or a 50 micrograms oestradiol skin patch.

 While the warnings cannot be emphasised enough, and they are certainly not a magical potion, hormones have nevertheless helped to transform the lives of a million+ transsexual women in a way that was unimaginable just 50 years ago.